 What does baptism look like at West Hills?

-At West Hills, we practice public baptism, usually at a persons home, in their pool.
+At West Hills, we practice public baptism.
 A member of the church leadership will baptize the candidate by immersing them in water.
 We immerse people because it is a powerful symbol of two important realities.
 The first reality that immersion symbolizes is the death, burial and resurrection of Jesus Christ.
 The second symbol that immersion portrays is newness of life.
 Through Jesus, the Christian has been not only given eternal life, but a new life to live for Him.
 Thus, their “old self” is dead and they are now spiritually alive to love and follow Jesus.

 Have you been baptized?